 PKS type I AT domain specificities are predicted using a twenty-four amino acid signature sequence of the active site (Yadav et al., 2003), as well as with pHMMs based on the method of Minowa et al. (Minowa et al., 2007), which is also used to predict co-enzyme A ligase domain specificities.
 NRPS A domain specificities are predicted using both the signature sequence method and the support-vector machines-based method of NRPSPredictor2 (Rausch et al., 2005 & Röttig et al., 2011), and the method of Minowa et al. (Minowa et al., 2007).
 Ketoreductase domain-based stereochemistry predictions for PKSs (Starcevic et al., 2008) are also performed.

 In the upper right, a small list of buttons offers further functionality.
-The house-shaped button will get you back on the antiSMASH start page.
 The question-mark button will get you to this help page.
 The exclamation-mark button leads to a page explaining about antiSMASH.
-The downward-pointing arrow will open a menu offering to download the complete set of results from the antiSMASH run, a summary Excel file and to the summary EMBL/GenBank output file.
+The downward-pointing arrow will open a menu offering to download the complete set of results from the antiSMASH run, a summary EMBL/GenBank output file or a log file for debug purposes.
 The EMBL/GenBank file can be viewed in a genome browser such as Artemis.